 The player starts off choosing which gender they want to be and the type of jockey uniform they want to wear.
 In the game, these are called silks and come in different colors and line patterns.
 Once you have given your jockey a name, it is time for you and your horse to prove what you’ve got.
 The track will consist of areas where people are required to play a round of Solitaire to advance in the race.
 The overall feel of the game is pretty solid.
 Adding Solitaire, with horse racing, makes for an enjoyable experience.
 The gameplay pushes forward nicely.
 It has a steady beat between the race, the Solitaire, and the interactions with the characters in the game.
 It doesn’t get complicated, and you don’t get lost in the shuffle of understanding the overall feel of what the game is trying to bring to the table.

-The Solitaire part of the race is fun because it makes the player want to do well for the characters they are playing.
-You see, in slow motion, as you try to finish the Solitaire round quickly, the horses trying to win the race, and that aspect gets you pumped up even more.
+The Solitaire part of the race is fun because it makes the player want to do well for the characters they are playing as.
+You see in slow motion, as you try to finish the Solitaire round quickly, the horses trying to win the race.
+This aspect gets you pumped up even more.
 The game is relatively easy to learn throughout the time that the player plays it.

 A trainer, named Mr. Maekawa, will offer you a horse to train with.
 While training, you’ll discover that your side hobby, playing Solitaire, will come in handy during your races.
 It will guide you, and your horse, to victory.
 A horse, named Horse Off-Course, will help the player learn how to incorporate Solitaire with horse racing.
 After the cards are all cleared in a round of Solitaire, the training has been completed.